PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ```

 ::: warning Role Claim Name
-The `roleClaimName` value is specific for how the role is defined in the JWT provided by the bundled Keycloak, and
+The `roleClaimName` value is specific for how roles are provided in the JWT issued by the Hub, and should not be
-should not be modified.
+modified.
 :::

 ::: info Disabling RBAC